Questfall/docs/quest-mining/completion/README.md

 $$MiningPoints=floor(QuestBounty*(1+\frac{MiningPower}{100})*FlowMultiplier*MiningBoost)$$
 {% endhint %}

+Mining Power is a bonus percentage.
+Therefore `0% Mining Power` produces a `x1.00` multiplier and preserves the complete base Quest Bounty; it does not reduce the reward to zero.

 The amount of Mining Points earned throughout the week results in an individual weekly Mining Score for each user.
 And the league reward pool is distributed according to each user's share of the league's total Mining Score.

 {% hint style="info" %}